Photo credit – https://www.flickr.com/photos/michaelpaul/

 Wood frog dies in winter and returns back to life in spring

 How does the frog stay intact without breathing for months?
 Our cells begin to die within seconds after heart beat stops due to lack of oxygen and energy.
 Thirty minutes without heart beat most of the cells are dead.
 If death is defined as a state from which traces of ‘life’ are irreversible lost, then there exist a state called ‘lifelessness’ between life and death.
 The frog actually does not ‘die’ during the winter, it just becomes lifeless once heat is taken out.
 The key difference between all these ‘states’ of biology is preservation of complex three dimensional structure.
 In death, both flow of energy and structure are irreversibly lost.
 But a ‘Lifeless body’ has a preserved structure with no flow of energy.
 When energy flow begins, the structure comes back to life.
 A seed is another example of a structure that is neither alive nor dead, it just waits in a state of lifelessness until it hits a fertile ground where it comes to life once energy flow begins.
-To gain good insight into these biological entities, we must review some fundamental concepts of thermal physics in simple terms.
+To gain insight into these biological entities, we must review some fundamental concepts of thermal physics in simple terms.

 Temperature, heat and absolute zero

-What events will unfold naturally and spontaneously with time?
+What events will unfold spontaneously with time?

 Entropy, equilibrium and steady state